DhanalakshmiCSE/19CS403_ODD-25-26-/19AI307_JAVA(25-26)/Module-01/DAY-1/README.md

 6. Stop

 ## PROGRAM:
  ```
 /*
 Program to implement variables and Operators using Java
-Developed by: BHARATH K
+Developed by: DHANALAKSHMI S
-RegisterNumber:  212222110006
+RegisterNumber:  212222040033
 */
 ```